 With some exceptions, you have the right to review an electronic or paper copy your health information.
-You must submit your request in writing to Medminder Systems Inc. Privacy Office, 30 Wexford St. Needham, MA, 02494.
+You must submit your request in writing to MedMinder Systems Inc. Privacy Office, 320 Norwood Park South, Norwood, MA 02062.
 We may charge a fee for the costs of copying, mailing or other supplies associated with your request.
 We may deny your request to inspect and copy your record in certain limited circumstances.
 If we deny your request, we will notify you in writing and let you know if you may request a review of the denial.

 Right to Request an Amendment